Country Guide Decriminalized

 Cannabis cultivation in Jamaica

-Jamaica’s relationship with cannabis runs deep — culturally, spiritually, and economically.
+Jamaica’s relationship with cannabis runs deep across culture, spirituality, and economics.
 But it wasn’t until the Dangerous Drugs (Amendment) Act of 2015 that the law caught up with reality.

 Under the 2015 law, possession of 2 ounces (56 grams) or less is a petty offence.
-If you’re found with this amount, police can issue a ticket — similar to a traffic citation — with a fine of J$500 (about US$3).
+If you are found with this amount, police can issue a ticket (similar to a traffic citation) with a fine of J$500 (about US$3).
 You won’t be arrested, you won’t go to court, and it won’t show up on your criminal record.
 This was a landmark shift for the Caribbean.

 The same law also established the Cannabis Licensing Authority (CLA), which oversees the legal medical, therapeutic, and scientific cannabis industry.
 Home cultivation of up to 5 plants per household is permitted for personal or therapeutic use.